4th Edition

 Biography

-Mitchell Scheiman, OD, PhD, FCOVD, FAAO, is a nationally known optometric educator, lecturer, author, and private practitioner.
+Mitchell Scheiman, FCOVD, FAAO, is a nationally known optometric educator, lecturer, author, and private practitioner.
 He graduated from the New England College of Optometry, Boston, MA, in 1975 and completed a residency in vision therapy at the State University of New York College of Optometry in 1976.
-He has specialized in vision therapy for the past 48 years.
-Dr. Scheiman is currently Dean of Research and Director of Graduate Programs at Salus University.
+He has specialized in vision therapy for the past 50 years.
+Dr. Scheiman is currently Senior Associate Dean of Research at the Pennsylvania College of Optometry at Drexel University.